 The Academy of Athens - credits: Iornet/Shutterstock.com

-Neoclassicism could be compared to a child that Greece gave life to, then, Western Europe raised and finally, in the 19th century, it came back to the place where it was born.
+Neoclassicism could be compared to a child that Greece gave life to, then, Western Europe raised, and finally, in the 19th century, it came back to the place where it was born.
 The advent of neoclassicism in Greece happened to coincide with the liberation of the country and the arrival of King Otto.
 The Greeks had been in thrall to Ottomans until then, so, their sudden urge to forget their past contributed to the rapid spread of neoclassicism.
 It is reported that it was exactly what Greece needed at the time, in order to be restructured.
-People were trying to get away from the tragedy they had experienced; thus, the reconstruction of Athens, the urban development and the emerging breathtaking neoclassical buildings became the hope for the new start.
+People were trying to get away from the tragedy they had experienced; thus, the reconstruction of Athens, the urban development, and the emerging breathtaking neoclassical buildings became the hope for a new start.
 Notably, it was the time when Athens became the capital city of the country.

 Characteristics of neoclassicism in Athens

 The University of Athens - credits: Anastasios71/Shutterstock.com

 Neoclassical buildings are known for their decadence, the presence of ancient Greek order in their architecture, their rich adornment, and the luxury materials which were used for their construction.
 However, there are some distinguishing features that lead to the neo-Hellenic architecture, as an extension of neoclassicism; neoclassicism was marginally altered in Greece and these distinctive buildings acquired a unique personality.
 At the beginning of the 20th century, when Athens had already been shaped according to the norms of other European capital cities, it was remarkable how the architecture of folk houses incorporated characteristics of neoclassical buildings.
 Despite the use of low-quality materials and the simplification of the neoclassical models, brilliant houses of neoclassical beauty graced the streets of Athens due to the collaboration of creative architects and roof tile craftsmen.